 Edge Hill University has had guidelines for the assessment of disabled students since 1993.
-These have now been revised in the light of the Equality Act 2010 and the revised QAA Code of Practice Section 3: Disabled Students, Feb.
-2010.
+These have been revised over time in the light of the Equality Act 2010, the revised QAA Code of Practice Section 3: Disabled Students, Feb.
+2010 and the OIA good practice framework: Supporting disabled students October 2017.
 The university has a duty to make 'Reasonable Adjustments' regarding learning, teaching and service provision to disabled students (please see the notes on the Equality Briefing at the end of this document).
 Discrimination can occur when a disabled person is treated less favourably for a reason relating to the person's disability; and/or when a responsible body fails to make a reasonable adjustment when a disabled student is placed, or likely to be placed, at a substantial disadvantage in comparison with a person who is not disabled.
 Edge Hill University aims to implement an inclusive approach to the provision of its teaching and learning opportunities and this also informs the Guidelines.